-Everyone wants to make consistently great progress with their performance and physique.
+Everyone who trains wants to have consistently great workouts and wants to consistently make continual progress with their performance and physique.

 The worst feeling in the world is training hard and feeling like you are going nowhere fast.